Who Is Nick Jonas?

 In January 2018, the Jonas Brothers suddenly reactivated their Instagram account.
 The move was accompanied by a photo posted to former backing musician Ryan Liestman's Instagram page, featuring the brothers and the caption, "Family reunion."
 The sighting prompted speculation that a reunion was in the works, though there was no immediate confirmation from the Jonas camp.

-The following March, the Jonas Brothers made their grand return with the release of "Sucker," the group's first new track in nearly six years.
-An accompanying video featured the now grown-up boys with their respective love interests.
+The following March, the Jonas Brothers made their grand return with the release of "Sucker," the group's first new track in nearly six years, along with a video that featured the now grown-up boys with their respective love interests.
+With the reunion album Happiness Begins set to follow, the trio announced plans for a 40-date tour to run from August through October 2019.

 Seeking to branch out, Nick Jonas embarked on his first solo tour with his side project, The Administration, in 2010.